v5ma/selfawarenetworks/raynote12.md

 In a neural network, local synaptic interactions can lead, through recurrent connectivity, to a global pattern of firing or oscillation.
 That global pattern is (in computational terms) the “result” of all the smaller interactions among the neural ensemble.

-Hence, the 'New (Fourth or Fifth?)
-Law of Thermodynamics' is not just a metaphorical statement.
+Hence, ***Micah's New Law of Thermal Dynamics*** is not just a metaphorical statement.
 It points out that when you have an array of elements that “sense” differences and “transmit” signals, the step-by-step reduction of those differences is a real computational process.
 Whether its molecules in a gas or neurons in a brain, the system implements iterative signal processing—i.e., computation—that moves the group toward a new collective state (equilibrium or attractor state).

 ## 2. Applying It to Tonic Oscillating Neurons